township

 In 1882, he came to Sparta and settled on a farm of 160 acres just east of the village limits which extended just to the edge of the Rogue River in one corner.
 Sparta creek, which was later renamed 'Nash' meandered through part of his pasture.
 In May of 1891 he filed a lawsuit in circuit court "to restrain the Chicago and West Michigan railway company from constructing a sewer leading from outbuildings on the company's premises at Sparta and conduct impurities into a stream of pure spring-water running through the pasture lands of the complainant."
 The Grand Rapids Herald reported, "He is in the dairy business and sells milk in Sparta and vicinity and the spring brook is the only source of water for his stock."
 In 1912, when Oscar was 77, he relocated to the village.

-The remarkable judge lived to the age of ninety-three and his Grand Rapids Press obituary (14 Nov 1927) stated he was not only Michigan's "oldest justice of the peace" but also "the oldest resident of this place".
+Remarkably, the judge lived to the age of ninety-three and his Grand Rapids Press obituary (14 Nov 1927) stated he was not only Michigan's "oldest justice of the peace" but also "the oldest resident of this place".
 It went on to say, "For more than 35 years he was justice of the peace in Sparta township, was active in community development, and was a member of the Baptist church and Sunday school."
 At the time of his demise, Oscar was a widow and with the exception of a daughter, Grace, who was a Sparta librarian, the rest of his children: Adeline, Daniel, Robert, and Edwin lived in other locations.

 Location Clues